jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (o) tattoos another prisoner:
   (p) receives a tattoo with his or her consent:
   (q) tattoos himself or herself:
-  (r) contacts a person in breach of a court order or direction of any court.
+  (r) contacts a person in breach of a court order or direction of any court:
+  (s) contacts a person, or solicits anyone else to contact a person, who the prisoner knows or ought reasonably to know does not want to be so contacted.
 (2) If an allegation referred to in subsection (1)﻿(j) is against a staff member of a prison or a security officer,— (a) a charge alleging an offence under that provision may only be laid,—
     (i) in the case of a staff member, if the supervisor of that staff member or the prison manager gives his or her written approval to the laying of the charge: